divyanshimanral/Front_end_interview_prep/React/Int_question.md

     </tr>
     </table>

-12. Can **_AJAX_** be used with React?
+14. Can **_AJAX_** be used with React?

     - Yes, any AJAX, such as Axios and jquery AJAX, can be used with React easily.
-    - One important thing is to maintain the statesof the components, and here too, the props are passed from the parent to the child components
+    - One important thing is to maintain the states of the components, and here too, the props are passed from the parent to the child components
     - Child component still cannot send back props to parents, and this factor greatly increases rendering efficiency when dynamic data is considered.

-13. What are stateful components? stateful components, also known as class components, are a type of component that can manage and store their own internal state data.
+15. What are stateful components?

+    stateful components, also known as class components, are a type of component that can manage and store their own internal state data.
 They are defined as JavaScript classes that extend the React.Component class.
 Stateful components are primarily used when you need to handle and update component-specific data over time, such as form inputs, counters, or any data that changes during the component's lifecycle.

     - you can achieve similar state management in functional components using the useState hook, which has become a more common and recommended way of managing state in modern React applications.

-14. What are refs in react?
+16. What are refs in react?

     In React, refs (short for "references") are a way to directly access and interact with a DOM element or a React component.
 Refs provide a way to get a reference to a particular element or component, allowing you to read and modify its properties or trigger methods on it.
 Refs are typically used in cases where direct DOM manipulation or interaction with a component is necessary, but they should be used sparingly, as one of the key principles of React is to manage the UI through a declarative approach rather than direct manipulation.

-15. What are controlled componenets in react
+17. What are controlled componenets in react

     Controlled components in React are a fundamental concept related to form elements, such as input fields, checkboxes, and radio buttons.
 A controlled component is an element for which the value or state is controlled by React and is kept in the component's state.

-16. What are the components of Redux?
+18. What are the components of Redux?

     - _Action_: An object that describes the call.
     - _Reducer_: The state changes storage unit
     - _Store_: The state and object tree storage
     - _View_: Displays data provides by the store

-17. What are the advantages of using REDUX?
+19. What are the advantages of using REDUX?
      <table>
      <tr>
      <tc>
      <th>Organised apporach</th>
      </tc>
      <tc>
-     <td>Redux requires code to be organized, thereby making it consistentand easy to work with</td>
+     <td>Redux requires code to be organized, thereby making it consistent and easy to work with</td>
      </tc>
      </tr>
      <tr>